I am getting married in May and was wondering if there were any ideas on cheap, but nice looking centerpieces?

 I had the same dilemma 9 years ago.
 We were on a pretty tight budget, and after a lot of thinking, I came up with this idea:

 In the middle of our round reception tables, a square cloth napkin in our wedding color, pink, was opened up to lay flat in the middle of the table.
 On top of the napkin, we placed a square mirror at an angle.
 On top of the mirror, we put a champagne bucket which we filled with ice and a bottle of champagne for the toast.
 Attached to the champagne bucket was 3 pink and white helium balloons, tied to the bucket with pink and white curling ribbon.
-As a final touch, we scattered all over the top of the table, little pieces of the curled ribbon, and tiny silver wedding bell confetti that I found at a stationary store.

 Total cost?
 The cloth napkins, mirrored tile and champagne buckets were provided by the hall we rented.
 We purchased the balloons, ribbon, and confetti, and helium for the balloons.
 I can't remember the cost, but it was CHEAP!
 We thought the results were spectacular.
 Hope this idea gives you some ideas!